LaurenceWarne/pdf-question-spacer/README.md

 ## Intro

 pdf-question-spacer is a tool used to add whitespace to pdfs.
+It allows for the addition of whitespace to sections of pdf matching a regular expression, whilst also ensuring page breaks do not cut off shifted text.

 For example with the command: